arangodb/docs-hugo/site/content/3.12/components/tools/arangobackup/examples.md

 The DB-Server of a single server instance and all DB-Servers of a cluster will subsequently be restarted.

-Datacenter-to-Datacenter Replication (DC2DC) needs to be stopped before restoring a Hot Backup.
 {{< /warning >}}

 ```bash